crazyrex/mobcat/samples/weather/azure/README.md

     - subscription_id
     - tenant_id
     - account_name
 7. Choose (or generate) an API key for **WeatherService**.
+This API key will be used to prevent the **WeatherService** unauthorized access.
+Use it as the **your_api_key** parameter later.
 There are a number of [guid generator](https://www.bing.com/search?q=guid+generator) tools available online which might help with this, however a passphrase would suffice for the purposes of this sample
 8. From **CMD**, call the respective **weather_deploy** script passing in the requisite parameters.
 For example:

     **macOS:**